 - Based on the results of Phase-II examinations candidates will be shortlisted for interview.

 - Final selection will be through merit lists which will be prepared by adding marks secured by candidates in Phase-II and Interview.

 Insights on Exam Pattern

 This exam requires holistic preparation.
-MBA aspirants are good in QA, LR, English.
-Civil Service aspirants are good in GA.
-The candidates need to work in the areas they are lacking in.
+MBA aspirants are good in QA, LR, and English.
+The candidates need to work on their weaker areas.
 For Phase 1, the best strategy is to ‘Solve as many papers as you can’.
 Join the test series even if you feel well prepared.

-For phase 2 as well as the interview you require extensive reading of good newspapers such as The Hindu.
-This newspaper gives you clarity on the issue, helps to frame your opinion on the national and international happenings.
+For phase 2 as well as the interview you require extensive reading of good newspapers such as The Hindu or The Indian Express.
+This newspaper gives you clarity on the current issues, helps to frame your opinion on the national and international happenings.
 This will help you in essay, economic and social issues as well as interview.
 For Finance and Management paper you need to have conceptual clarity.
 If you have a background in finance then just revise your notes/books.
 If you don’t have a background, don’t worry.
 Finance is a very interesting subject and not a very lengthy one.
-With good guidance at your disposal you will be able to manage this paper in just 10 days !!!
+With good guidance at your disposal you will be able to manage this paper in just 7 days!!!

-Working in a central bank is a dream for economists, investment bankers etc etc. On top of that RBI Grade B is THE HIGHEST ENTRY LEVEL in RBI.
+Working in a central bank is a dream for economists, investment bankers and a lot of graduates from other disciplines.
+On top of that RBI Grade B is THE HIGHEST ENTRY LEVEL in RBI.
 (Everyone above you must have entered through this exam only, except one and that is the GOVERNOR himself.)

-If you do a simple investment~return analysis… RETURNS ARE FABULOUS !!!
+If you do a simple investment~returns analysis… RETURNS ARE FABULOUS!!!
 And Investments quite less in comparison to efforts required for cracking CAT & Civil Services.

 A Minimum of 60% marks (50% in case of SC/ST/PWD) or equivalent in Bachelor’s Degree as well as in 12th and 10th standard examinations.